o3de/o3de.org/content/docs/userguide/rendering/enable/radial-blur-node.md

 ---
-description: ' Use the Enable Radial Blur node in the &ALYlong; &script-canvas; editor to configure radial blur filters. '
+description: ' Use the Enable Radial Blur node in the Amazon Lumberyard Script Canvas editor to configure radial blur filters. '
 title: Enable Radial Blur
 ---